Tom Brookshier

-Thomas Jefferson Brookshier (/ˈbrʊkˌʃaɪər/; December 16, 1931 – January 29, 2010) was an American professional football player, coach, and sportscaster.
-He was a starting defensive back for the Philadelphia Eagles of the National Football League (NFL) for seven seasons, from 1953 to 1961.
+Thomas Jefferson Brookshier (/ˈbrʊkˌʃaɪər/; December 16, 1931 – January 29, 2010) was an American football player, coach, and sportscaster.
+He played as a cornerback with the Philadelphia Eagles of the National Football League (NFL) for seven seasons, from 1953 to 1961.
 He later paired with Pat Summerall on the primary broadcast team for NFL games on CBS during the 1970s.

 Early life

 Born and raised in Roswell, New Mexico, Brookshier graduated from Roswell High School in 1949.
 At RHS, he received all-state honors in football, basketball, and baseball.

 As a three-year letterman in football at the University of Colorado (1950–52), he was a defensive back, fullback, and return specialist.
 One of his gridiron teammates was astronaut Jack Swigert, a crew member of the ill-fated Apollo 13 mission in 1970, and a congressman-elect in 1982.

 Brookshier was also a relief pitcher on the CU baseball team, and played one season of minor league baseball in 1954 for the Roswell Rockets of the class-D Longhorn League.